atoms-ufrj/playmol/doc/commands.md

 This command aligns the principal axes of a given molecule with the system's Cartesian axes.
 The principal axes are defined geometrically, as if the masses of all atoms were equal.

-The parameter _molecule_ specifies the index of the molecule to be aligned with the Cartesian axes.
+The parameter _molecule_ specifies the molecule to be aligned with the Cartesian axes.
+This specification can be done in either of the following ways:
-Such molecule must have predefined atomic coordinates.
-Exceptions are monoatomic, diatomic, and triatomic molecules, whose atomic coordinates can be automatically generated in some cases, as explained in the description of the [packmol] command.

-**IMPORTANT**: the command `write summary` can be very useful for checking out the indexes of the molecules.
+1. By directly employing the numerical index of the compound.
+The command [write], with its option _summary_, can be helpful for checking the indexes of the existing ones.

+2. By using the function `mol(atom)`, where _atom_ is the identifier of an existing [atom].
+Such identifier must be tightly placed inside the parentheses (that is, without any spaces and/or tabs).

+Except in a few special cases, the specified molecule must have already been instantiated (see the [Playmol Basics] section).
+In this case, the first set of atomic coordinates previously provided for such molecule will be employed.
+The special cases, which might not require previous instantiation, are: (1) monoatomic molecules, (2) diatomic molecules whose involved [bond_type] describes a harmonic potential, and (3) triatomic molecules whose involved [bond_type] and [angle_type] both describe harmonic potentials.
+In these cases, Playmol will consider the second [bond_type]'s attribute as an equilibrium distance and the second [angle_type]'s attribute as an equilibrium angle (in degrees).

 The parameter _axis-1_ must be equal to _x_, _y_, or _z_, and specifies the Cartesian axis with which the molecule will be aligned considering its most elongated principal axis.